graphitejs/server/README.md

 #### Update GraphQl server:

-Now, you need to pass the new model Todo.
+You need to pass the new model Todo.

 ```javascript